 Pick a pumpkin in this idyllic farm setting.
-There’s a field of pumpkins to choose from while enjoying the beautiful country life in Flinn Springs.
-There’s also a bounce house for the kids.
-The Barn Shoppe and Herbal Soap Shoppe are full of Fall décor.
+There’s a field of pumpkins of all shapes and sizes to choose from while enjoying the beautiful country life in Flinn Springs.
+Don't miss visiting The Barn Shoppe and Herbal Soap Shoppe while you're there.

 15602 Olde Hwy.
 80